xcapaldi/zweihander/README.md

 * I am not experienced in elisp at all so this "package" could be quite buggy.
 * Org mode allows the use of '-', '+' or '\*' for plain lists.
 Please avoid using '\*' in your zettelkasten to avoid bugs.
 * The **CUSTOM_ID** property is both the unique zettelkasten identifier as well as a header for HTML export [(relevant blog post)](https://writequit.org/articles/emacs-org-mode-generate-ids.html).
-* I recommend adding a final **FIN** note at the end of your zettelkasten which can help with some bugs until your collection of notes grows large.
+* **FIXED ** I recommend adding a final **FIN** note at the end of your zettelkasten which can help with some bugs until your collection of notes grows large.
 As of now there is still a bug for linking with the very last note.

 ## How to setup